testflows/TestFlows-WebSite/source/handbook/index.md

 ## Passing Arguments

 Execution of any `.tfd` file using `tfs document run` command results in execution of a document writer program.
-This is similar to the test programs you write with **{% testflows %}**.
+This is comparable to the test programs you write with **{% testflows %}**.

-You can control different aspects of writer program execution by passing arguments as follows.
+You can control different aspects of writer program's execution by passing arguments as follows.

 ```bash
 tfs document run -t test.tfd -o test.md -- <writer program arguments>